kvburke/Employers-Come-Here-Please/README.md

 Interfacing SQLite and C++ code.
 View Table, Insert Record, Find Avg over Interval, Sort data from least to greatest.
 Write data from program to XML file for webservice consumption.
+Webservice XML files are stored as "databaseresults.xml" and "sumwebservice.xml".

 The program that interfaces with SQLite database.
 I choose SQLite over a traditional database to be user friendly on more machines.
 Data is generated and stored in data.db file instead of having to install anything.
 Displays records, inserts records, finds average over a range, sorts data in database column.